- Market leading customer service

 We're now becoming part of the award winning Jacaranda Finance group.

 Here's what you can expect:

-Why not try the Northern Territory NT it has loads of amazing things to offer and do!
+Why not try the Northern Territory?
+It has loads of amazing things to offer and do!
 From visiting breathtaking Uluru to the ancient wilds of Kakadu, there truly is something for everyone in the Northern Territory.
 If you are in need a loan while you’re in the NT, think Nifty Loans!

 Visit Uluru (Ayers Rock) – One of Australia’s most recognisable natural landmarks which has been around for thousands of years.
 It stands 348m high, 863m above sea level with most of its bulk lying underground.
 Traditional owners of the area, the Anangu tribe, believe the land is still inhabited by the spirits of ancestral creators.
 As such, they request that visitors to the Northern Territory do not climb the sacred site.
 Instead, they ask that visitors take a cultural tour with a guide around Uluru to experience the spirit and cultural aspect of the surroundings.
 It is notable for appearing to change colour depending on the time of day.
 It is said to glow red at dawn and sunset, so visiting at these times is a must-do.

 Throughout the NT, there are many opportunities to meet Aboriginal artists and view traditional artwork.
 There are art centres spread all over the NT with 3 of the world-renowned galleries on the Tiwi Islands, which is located north of Darwin.

 For a key cultural experience, you can book at Topdidj.com for a 2 and a half hour activity located in Katherine including a cultural talk with local Manuel Pamkal discussing cultural differences, painting, fire lighting, spear throwing and what it’s like growing up in the bush.
 If you’re lucky, you might even get to interact with some Australian wildlife within the area, which includes joey wallabies.